manvillej/react_sn_ci_cd/README.md

-My Example project on how to deploy standard react apps to ServiceNow
+My Example project on how to deploy standard react apps to ServiceNow.
+It uses AWS's S3 & cloudfront to deploy an application to service

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts